254 W. 42nd Street,

 The theatre, named the Lew M. Fields, opened with a highly successful musical comedy that ran half a year, but afterwards, Fields sold the theatre to actor/producer James K. Hackett, who named the theatre for himself.

-In 1911, William B. Harris took over the theater, and, of course, it was renamed again for him.
+In 1911, William B. Harris took over the theatre, and, of course, it was renamed again for him.
 Showman H.H.
-Frazee ran the theatre from 1920 until 1922 under his name, but in 1924, its newest name, Wallack’s, was after a long-gone mid-19th century theatre.
+Frazee ran the theatre from 1920 until 1922 under his name, but in 1924, its newest name, Wallack’s Theatre, was after a long-gone mid-19th century theatre.

-In 1930, after 25 years of legitimate theatre, Wallack’s was converted into a movie house, which meant that its simple-yet-graceful turn-of-the-century decor was mostly torn out, including the boxes, dressing rooms and its stage sealed off.
+In 1930, after 25 years of legitimate theatre use, Wallack’s Theatre was converted into a movie house, which meant that its simple-yet-graceful turn-of-the-century decor was mostly torn out, including the boxes, dressing rooms and its stage sealed off.

 A decade later, renamed the Anco Theatre, the theatre was operated by the Cinema Circuit Corp. chain.
 It was further vandalized by the removal of one of its two balconies, and its Beaux-Arts facade hacked off.
 For another nearly half century, the box-like theatre served as a movie house, before being shuttered in 1988, when its interior was totally gutted for retail use.

-In 1997, in the wake of the redevelopment of 42nd Street, the former theatre was razed.
+In 1997, in the wake of the redevelopment of W. 42nd Street, the former theatre was razed.

 Just login to your account and subscribe to this theater